Minneapolis teachers reach tentative agreement to end strike

 MINNEAPOLIS (AP) — Teachers in Minneapolis reached a tentative agreement early Friday to end a more than two-week strike over pay and other issues that idled some 29,000 students and around 4,500 educators and staff in one of Minnesota's largest school districts.

 The union for teachers and support staff planned to announce details later in the day, but said it achieved what it sought when its members walked off the job March 8 after they were unable to agree on a contract with district leaders.
-Ratification votes were expected over the weekend, and the district said it “looks forward to welcoming students and staff back to school on Monday."
+Ratification votes were expected over the weekend, and Superintendent Ed Graff said he was looking forward to welcoming students and staff back to school on Monday.

 “These historic agreements contain important wins for our students and the safe and stable schools they deserve,” the Minneapolis Federation of Teachers and Education Support Professionals said in a statement, adding that “major gains were made on pay for Education Support Professionals, protections for educators of color, class size caps and mental health supports.”